The Lord says to my lord:

-Talk to any hardcore fan of any sport, and eventually you will get to the G.O.A.T. question: which player is the Greatest Of All Time?
+Talk to a hardcore fan of any sport, and eventually you will get to the G.O.A.T. question: which player is the Greatest Of All Time?
 Is it Michael or Magic?
 Kobe or Lebron?
 This is particularly true of basketball and baseball, where the greatest players are required to be well-rounded, playing on both offense and defense.
-Baseball’s version of the G.O.A.T. question usually considers only “five-tool players” – players who can hit for average, hit for power, run, field and throw.
-Baseball’s G.O.A.T. might not be the greatest in each and every category, but he would have to be superior to everyone else in all of the areas combined.
+Baseball’s version of the G.O.A.T. question usually considers only the “five-tool players” – players who can hit for average, hit for power, run, field and throw.
+Baseball’s G.O.A.T. might not be the greatest in each and every category, but he has to be superior to everyone else in all of the areas combined.
 [Hey, if you want to nerd out on a current player who is perhaps the greatest of all time, check out this article on Shohei Ohtani].

 So who is the G.O.A.T. in the story of the Bible?

 Psalm 110 may not be the most familiar song in the book of psalms (think Psalm 23), and it certainly isn’t the longest (Psalm 119 wins, hands down), but it would have to be considered one of the most significant songs in that great collection.
 Scholars consider this psalm to be an Old Testament cornerstone for Christian theology, pointing to the fact that the song is quoted or alluded to more frequently than any other in the New Testament—by Peter, Paul, the writer of Hebrews, and even by Jesus himself.
 [Check it out] In each instances Psalm 110 offers an argument for the divinity and superiority of Jesus as our Messiah, High Priest and King.